(Navigate this page with the pulldown menu above for LGBT History)

 The History Center has an existing LGBTQ collection, consisting of papers and documents, many are related to specific individuals—like Doug Dyer, one of the founders of Esther’s Follies and producer of the 1989-90 gay/lesbian activists’ musical comedy review I Pass for Straight.

-We are only acting as agents for collecting these documents and records.
-The Memory Project will not edit, interpret, spin nor publish any of these materials.
+We are acting as agents for collecting these documents and records.
+The Memory Project will not edit, interpret, spin or sell any of these materials.
 The Project encourages researchers and scholars to use the material, of course, and it will be available to the general public as well.
-We especially hope for participation of racial, gender, class, etc. minorities.
-We know that minorities get forgotten.
-That’s what we’re working to prevent.

 We want everybody to participate.
 Our initial effort will be to widen our nets and expand our contact lists to include as many aspects of Austin LGBTQ+ life as we can.
 We’re also looking for interviewers and, of course, for interviewees.
 We need your help to reach out.
 We invite you to participate virtually by emailing us about your interest and helping us to set up a network through the internet.